mark-torres10/useTweetsToPredictStocks/README.md

 # Using Tweets to Predict Stock Prices

 This repository summarizes my progress in creating a web app that uses tweets to predict stock prices.
 It is still very much a work in progress, but it's a project that I enjoy doing and gives me a great opportunity to improve my programming and data science skills.
+I am editing and updating this repository as I complete stages of my project

 ### 1. Motivation for project: